 Advanced Cybersecurity Jobs for Master’s Degree Graduates

-Mid-level cybersecurity – jobs that directly influence business strategies
+These are jobs that directly influence business strategies.

 - A Cybersecurity Analyst

-Advanced level cybersecurity – positions that require more accountability and responsibility than that of mid-level managers but do so by providing the advanced level manager with more freedom
+Positions that require more accountability and responsibility than that of mid-level managers but do so by providing the advanced level manager with more freedom.

 - A Cybersecurity Architect Manager